JTClay1/react-admin-portal-SummativeLab5/README.md

 Customer-facing product catalog with image thumbnails and search filter

-Detailed product pages with dynamic sale price display
+Detailed product pages with dynamic sale price display and discount formatting

 Admin dashboard with create, edit, and delete product controls

-Sale discount controls (20%, 30%, 50%) that update live and revert correctly
+Sale discount toggles (20%, 30%, 50%) that update instantly and revert correctly

 Shared useFetch custom hook for backend communication